esh83/chat-application/README.md

 <h1>
-  chat application developed using QT widget for ui and cpp language for backend
+  desktop chat application
 </h1>
 <p>
-  the application has so many cool features which some are listed here :
+  simple chat application developed using QT widget for ui and cpp language for backend . the application has so many cool features which some are listed here :
 </p>
 <ul>